April 23, 2020

-To accommodate faculty interest, all materials should be held for no longer than two weeks so that others may have reasonable access.
 Should there be significant interest in or need for specific print texts, additional copies may be ordered.
 If faculty have any recommendations for other print and audio-visual resources not listed below, please share those suggestions.

 Susan Cain sparked a worldwide conversation when she published Quiet: The Power of Introverts in a World That Can’t Stop Talking.
 With her inspiring book, she permanently changed the way we see introverts and the way introverts see themselves.

 The original book focused on the workplace, and Susan realized that a version for and about kids was also badly needed.
 This book is all about kids' world — school, extracurricular, family life, and friendship.
 You’ll read about actual kids who have tackled the challenges of not being extroverted and who have made a mark in their own quiet way.
 You’ll hear Susan Cain’s own story, and you’ll be able to make use of the tips at the end of each chapter.
 There’s even a guide at the end of the book for parents and teachers.
 (Amazon review)

 At least one-third of the people we know are introverts.
 They are the ones who prefer listening to speaking; who innovate and create but dislike self-promotion; who favor working on their own over working in teams.
 It is to introverts — Rosa Parks, Chopin, Dr. Seuss, Steve Wozniak — that we owe many of the great contributions to society.